timnon/pyschedule/docs/pyschedule-overview.md

 pyschedule tries to gain the best of two worlds by supporting classical MIP-models (Mixed Integer) as well as CP solvers (Constraint Programming).
 All solvers interfaces are in the solvers subpackage:

-- **pulp.solve(scenario,kind) :** time-indexed MIP-formulation build on top of package [pulp](https://github.com/coin-or/pulp).
+- **mip.solve(scenario,kind) :** time-indexed MIP-formulation build on top of package [pulp](https://github.com/coin-or/pulp).
 Use parameter "kind" to select the MIP-solver ("CBC" (default if kind is not provided), "CPLEX", "GLPK").
 CBC is part of pulp and hence works out of the box.
-- **pulp.solve_mon(scenario,kind) :** time-indexed MIP-formulation that is slightly better for tasks of length > 1.
+- **mip.solve_mon(scenario,kind) :** time-indexed MIP-formulation that is slightly better for tasks of length > 1.
-- **pulp.solve_bigm(scenario,kind) :** classical bigM-type MIP-formulation, works for small models.
+- **mip.solve_bigm(scenario,kind) :** classical bigM-type MIP-formulation, works for small models.
 - **ortools.solve(scenario) :** the open source CP-solver of Google, a little restricted but good to ensure feasibility of larger models.
 Make sure that package [ortools](https://github.com/google/or-tools) is installed.
 - **cpoptimizer.solve(scenario) :** [IBM CP Optimizer](http://www-01.ibm.com/software/commerce/optimization/cplex-cp-optimizer/), requires command "oplrun" to be executable.
 Industrial-scale solver that runs fast on very large problems.
 - **cpoptimizer.solve_docloud(scenario,api_key) :** IBM CP Optimizer hosted in the cloud, you need to provide an "api_key" which you can get [here](https://developer.ibm.com/docloud/) for a trial.